Alternative Leukemia Treatment

 Additionally, alternative therapy healers see Western clinical practices as the “alternative” medicine.
 Most of clinical medicine’s treatments for leukemia and other diseases are at most only decades old and the modern view of the human body and defective genes, bad bacteria, and dangerous viruses is little over a century old.
 Western clinical treatments, based in experimentation, see these constant changes to our understanding as its strong-point.
 Skeptics of alternative therapies say that excluding ancient practices from modern medicine results not in a loss of wisdom but, rather, a loss of superstition and ignorance.

 Many leukemia patients seek out alternative therapies to cure their cancer.
 Some do so after clinical science has been unable to heal them; others in the place of scientific treatment.

 More leukemia patients are using alternative therapies to complement their Western treatments.
 Alternative complementary therapies can help a patient manage stress, nausea, pain, or other symptoms of leukemia or side effects of radiation or chemotherapy.

-Some of these alternative leukemia therapies include:
+Some of these alternative leukemia treatments include: